nestjsx/nest-emitter/README.md

 }
 ```

-did you notic `@InjectEventEmitter()` ? you guessed it, it's a helper decorator to get the instance of the underlying eventemitter.
+Did you notice `@InjectEventEmitter()`? you guessed it, it's a helper decorator to get the instance of the underlying eventemitter.

 now on the other side